 handful of toasted and chopped walnuts (optional)

-Toast the seeds in a dry frying pan for a couple of minutes then grind.
-Cook the onion in the oil until soft then add the garlic and cook for another couple of minutes.
+Toast the seeds in a dry frying pan for a couple of minutes then grind in a pestle and mortar or spice grinder.
+Fry the onion in the oil until soft then add the garlic and cook for another couple of minutes.
 Add the ground spices and barley and stir until combined.
-Pour in the stock, bring to the boil then simmer for 20-25 minutes, topping up with water if it looks dry.
-Remove from heat when the grain is tender then stir in the dried fruit, lemon, parsley and walnuts.
+Pour in the stock, bring to the boil then simmer for 20-25 minutes, topping up with water if it is starting to look dry.
+Remove from the heat when the grain is tender but still with a touch of bite then stir in the dried fruit, lemon, parsley and walnuts.
 Stuff into a chicken for roasting or add to some salad leaves and dressing for a hearty salad.

 The barley goes nice and crispy when it’s been on the edges in a roasting chicken, and the softer middle stuff absorbs all the chicken juices.
 A really tasty stuffing.